What is Federal Work-Study?

 - Maintain Satisfactory Academic Progress:

-c.
-Max time frame standard - Attempted units may not exceed 150% of the number of units required to complete your educational objective.
+- Max time frame standard - Attempted units may not exceed 150% of the number of units required to complete the student's educational objective.

 Satisfactory Academic Progress

 WARNING: If the student is placed on Warning at the end of the Fall semester, they cannot resume working until their Satisfactory Academic Progress (SAP) has been cleared and they receive notice that they may continue to work in the Spring

 PROBATION: If the student is placed on Probation at the end of Fall, they cannot resume working until their academic progress has been reviewed and their Appeal Verification Coursework Form has been approved.

 UNSAT: If the student is placed on Unsatisfactory progress at the end of the Fall semester, or is in the progress of a financial aid appeal, they cannot resume working until their appeal has been reviewed and approved by the financial aid appeal committee.